softwaresale/aotrc/README.md

 ## Project Status
 AOTRC is still in its infancy.
 As might be able to tell from this project's git history, I started it in Dec.
 2021.
+The project has undergone a number of rewrites, migrations, and more.
 Some features so far include:
 - Quite a bit of basic regex syntax, including literals, character classes, and quantifiers.
-- Anchored and (basic) unanchored matching.
-Anchored matching (or fullmatching, as it's usually referred to in this project) return true if the entire input string matches the pattern.
+- Anchored and un-anchored matching.
+Anchored matching (or *full-matching*, as it's usually referred to in this project) return true if the entire input string matches the pattern.
-Unanchored matching (or submatching) returns true if there is some submatch within the input text.
+Un-anchored matching (or *sub-matching*) returns true if there is *some* submatch within the input text.
+There is also a more useful version of sub-matching called *searching*, which actually describes where in the subject string the match occurs.
 - Support for C/C++

 There is still quite a ways to go though.
 - There is no capture group support
-- There is little flexibility in how matching works.
-Submatching gives no information about where the match is internally
 - And there is likely plenty more issues that I don't quite know about yet.
 - No other languages are currently supported other than C/C++